Institute for Health Metrics and Evaluation: Global Burden of Disease

 In the Global Burden of Diseases, Injuries, and Risk Factors (GBD) Study 2010, a worldwide consortium of 500 researchers, coordinated by IHME measured the impact of more than 290 health conditions and 67 health risk factors worldwide.
 The GBD enterprise produced estimates in 21 regions around the world for disability-adjusted life years by age and sex for the past two decades.
 Part of this research has involved conducting in-person surveys in several countries and gathering health information through a website survey.
 The team created a cause of death database that includes 60 years of data, or almost 800 million deaths.
-To illustrate the findings, IHME released a suite of interactive data visualizations, which are available to the public.

-The aim is to allow policymakers and other decision-makers to "compare the effects of different diseases – such as cancer versus depression – that kill people prematurely and cause ill health," to show disease trends over time, and to inform policy, IHME states on its website.
+To illustrate the findings, IHME released a suite of interactive data visualizations, which are available to the public.The aim is to allow policymakers and other decision-makers to "compare the effects of different diseases – such as cancer versus depression – that kill people prematurely and cause ill health," to show disease trends over time, and to inform policy, IHME states on its website.

-It has been labeled "the most comprehensive review of the state of humanity's health ever undertaken."
+The Seattle Times labeled it "the most comprehensive review of the state of humanity's health ever undertaken."

 The UK and China are among the countries working with IHME to generate subnational burden of disease estimates at the county and province levels.

 In January 2014, IHME began releasing updates to the work, called the Global Burden of Diseases, Injuries, and Risk Factors (GBD) Study 2013.
 The work generated over 1 billion estimates of health outcomes.
 GBD estimates are now being updated annually.

 Some of the findings have been controversial.
 In 2012, IHME researchers estimated 1.2 million people died from malaria in 2010, double the WHO's estimate.